Samdarshil/Career-Guardian-AI/README.md

 Instead of acting as another ATS checker, Career Guardian AI answers a more important question:

-"Does your resume tell a clear career story"❓
+Does your resume tell a clear career story❓

 </div>